LGBTQ rights in Pakistan: Discrimination protections

 No civil rights legislation exists to prohibit public or private sector discrimination on the basis of sexual orientation.
 However, since 2018, discrimination on the basis of gender identity is prohibited in a wide range of areas, including employment, education, health care, access to goods and services, housing and public office.
 The International Commission of Jurists summarises the coverage of the act:

 Chapter three of the Transgender Persons (Protection of Rights) Act prohibits discrimination against transgender people.
 It states that "no person" shall discriminate against a transgender person with respect to a number of contexts, and lists, among others, educational facilities; employment; healthcare; access to goods and services; housing; and holding public office.

-The Green Party of Pakistan has expressed some support for LGBTQ rights, but most political parties either ignore the issue of LGBTQ rights or oppose LGBTQ rights on religious grounds.

 Sociologists Stephen O. Murray and Badruddin Khan have written that the penal laws themselves are rarely enforced directly, but are used by the police and other private citizens as a form of blackmail.

 In March 2012, at the Human Rights Council, Hina Jilani, who was then also Chair of the Human Rights Commission of Pakistan and former Special Representative of the Secretary-General, said,it was very important to emphasise that a serious obstacle was the persistent denial of protection for people from violence on the basis of sexual orientation and gender identity.
 That denial and rejection were not prudent for any Government that claimed the commitment to the promotion and protection of human rights.
 It was not convincing when culture and religion were used as a shield and an excuse for failure to protect.
 There was no notion of responsibility that allowed duty bearers to selectively hold out on protection.